 Floor Sander Rental 101

-When you rent a sanding machine, you’ll want help from a trained professional.
-There’s many ways to make a serious mistake and damage the floor, so you’ll want to know exactly what you’re doing, which includes using different grits in proper sequence.
+When you rent a sanding machine, get help from a trained professional.
+There’s many ways to make a serious mistake and damage the floor, so you’ will have to know exactly what you’re doing, which includes using different grits in proper sequence.
+Find an expert willing to take you through the equipment and show you how it’s done.

 Know What Can Go Wrong